13 Students Dead In China School Fire: State Media - UrduPoint

 13 Students Dead In China School Fire: State Media

-Beijing, (APP - UrduPoint / Pakistan Point News - 20th Jan, 2024) Thirteen schoolchildren have died in a dormitory fire in central China's Henan province, the official Xinhua news agency reported Saturday.
+Yanshanpu, (APP - UrduPoint / Pakistan Point News - 20th Jan, 2024) Thirteen schoolchildren died in a dormitory fire in central China's Henan province, the official Xinhua news agency reported Saturday.

 A teacher at the school told state-run Hebei Daily that all the victims were from the same third-grade class of nine and 10-year-olds.

-"Rescuers arrived at the scene quickly and the flames were extinguished at 11:38 p.m.," Xinhua said.
+One woman told AFP that some of the pupils' parents had left their children in the boarding school while they worked outside the area.

+Xinhua reported the flames had been extinguished by 11:40 pm on Friday night.

-The injured survivor "is currently receiving treatment at the hospital and is in stable condition", according to Xinhua.
+The injured survivor "is currently receiving treatment at the hospital and is in stable condition", according to the country's official news agency.

 Local authorities are investigating the fire's cause, and at least one person linked to the school has been detained, Xinhua said.